My partner is pregnant

 A family based, private arrangement is the best way to sort out child maintenance.
 If you can’t agree to the terms of a private arrangement, the Child Maintenance Service has to be involved.
 For more information on child maintenance visit www.gov.uk/child-maintenance

-What about adoptionIf your partner wants to consider adoption then as a father you have to agree to the adoption too, but only if you have parental responsibility.
-The agency arranging the adoption must let you know what your rights, as the child’s father are.
-For more information about a father’s rights in the adoption process visit www.gov.uk/child-adoption/birth-parents-your-rights
+What about adoptionIf your partner wants to consider adoption then you as the other parent have to agree to the adoption too, but only if you have parental responsibility.
+The agency arranging the adoption must let you know what your rights, as the child’s parent are.
+For more information about a parents rights in the adoption process visit www.gov.uk/child-adoption/birth-parents-your-rights

 Talk to usTalking confidentially with someone who isn’t involved emotionally with your situation can help you look at all the information and your deeper feelings.
 If you would like to talk to one of our advisors you can call our Telephone Helpline on 0300 4000 999 or click here to speak to an Online Advisor.